shahinsalehiin/Darklup-Lite/readme.txt

 == Changelog ==

+= 2.0.1 =
+1. Improved: Performance of the plugin has been improved
+2. Improved: WordPress 5.8 Compatible

+= 2.0 =
+1. Improved: Dark mode switch updated with better quality
+2. Improved: Plugin size reduced for faster load time

+= 1.1.1 =
+1. Added: New Color Preset Added on both Front-End and Admin portal
+2. Added: New Switch Style has been unlocked

 = 1.1.0 =
 1. Fixed: conflict on Plugins Page natural design
-2. Improove: Removed slow transition on dark/light mode
+2. Improved: Removed slow transition on dark/light mode

 = 1.0.9 =
-Fixed: Issue of OS Enabled Dark mode
+1. Fixed: Issue of OS Enabled Dark mode

 = 1.0.8 =